hyperledger-labs/learning-tokens/README.md

 At a granular level of detail, Learning Tokens recognize units of competency and five sequential actions to transmit them.
 An instructor conveys a unit of competency.
 A learner acquires it.
 The instructor assesses such acquisition.
 The learner responds correctly to this evaluation.
 The instructor awards the learner formal recognition of competence.

-Units of competency are consensually agreed statements of knowledge, skills, attitudes, and values required for effective performance in a particular function.
+Units of competency<sup>20</sup> are consensually agreed statements of knowledge, skills, attitudes, and values required for effective performance in a particular function.
 Instructors define units of competence in a course or a training program that transmits and certifies them.
 Lessons might convey multiple units of competency, and diverse assessments might confirm the efficacy of an educational strategy.

 Their granularity allows for measuring assessments in detail, describing the logic of their aggregations throughout curricula, interweaving individual learning paths, and assembling skill profiles for life.